StRobertCHSCS/final-project-charliejohnson/README.md

 * At the end of each level, the boss enemy would appear from the top of the screen after a "boss warning" prompt.
 During the boss battle, player must use their strategies to defeat the boss in order to level up.

 * The game is divided by 4 levels.
-As level goes up, different attributes of enemy planes would relatively increase from the previous level. (e.x The speed of the enemy planes, HP values)
+As level goes up, different attributes of enemy planes would relatively increase from the previous level. (e.x The speed of the enemy planes, HP values).

 * When the player defeats the final boss at the end of level 4, a "Victory" message would pop up the screen, which signals to the victory of the game.
 Besides, the scoring and time would show up on the ending page.

-* Rules for game props
+* The HP bonus icon would drop from the top of the screen every 60s.
+When the player airplane catches the HP bonus, its health value would automatically increase by 30.

-* Operating Instruction: Use "W" key for Up; "A" key for Left; "D" key for Right; "S" key for Down; "Z" key for Laser Shooting
+* Operating Instruction: Use "W" key for Up; "A" key for Left; "D" key for Right; "S" key for Down; "Z" key for Missile Shooting.

 ## Scoring